Forrest Gump: Plot

-At the anti-war March on the Pentagon rally, Forrest meets Abbie Hoffman and briefly reunites with Jenny, who has been living a hippie lifestyle.
-He also develops a talent for ping-pong, and becomes a sports celebrity as he competes against Chinese teams in ping-pong diplomacy, earning him an interview alongside John Lennon on The Dick Cavett Show, influencing the song "Imagine".
-He spends the 1971 New Year's Eve in New York City with Dan, who lost his legs in Vietnam and has become deeply embittered.
-Forrest meets President Richard Nixon, who grants him a room in the Watergate Hotel, where he unwittingly exposes the Watergate scandal.
+At the anti-war March on the Pentagon rally, Forrest meets Abbie Hoffman and briefly reunites with Jenny, who has been living a hippie life.
+While healing from his injury, Forrest develops a talent for ping-pong, and becomes a sports celebrity as he competes against Chinese teams in ping-pong diplomacy, earning him an interview alongside John Lennon on The Dick Cavett Show, influencing the song "Imagine".
+He spends the 1971 New Year's Eve in New York City with Dan, who lost his legs as a result of his injuries and has become a deeply embittered alcoholic.
+Forrest meets President Richard Nixon, who arranges a room for Forrest in the Watergate Hotel, where he unwittingly exposes the Watergate scandal.

 Discharged from the Army, Forrest returns to Alabama and endorses a ping-pong paddle manufacturer, using the earnings to buy a shrimping boat in Bayou La Batre, fulfilling his promise to Bubba.
-Dan joins Forrest in 1974, and their lack of success changes when their boat becomes the sole survivor of Hurricane Carmen.
-They create the Bubba Gump Shrimp Company, Dan reconciles himself to his disabilities, and finally thanks Forrest for saving his life.
+Dan joins Forrest in 1974, but their business initially starts off slow.
+The pair's fortunes turn after their boat becomes the sole survivor of Hurricane Carmen.
+They create the Bubba Gump Shrimp Company; Dan reconciles himself to his disabilities, and finally thanks Forrest for saving his life.
 Forrest returns home to his mother as she dies of cancer.
-Dan invests in Apple Computer and the two become millionaires, but Forrest also shares their earnings with the community and Bubba's family.
+Dan invests their money into what he initially believes is a "fruit company," which later turns out to be Apple Computer, and the two become millionaires.
+Forrest shares his earnings with the community and Bubba's family.

-Jenny returns to stay with Forrest in 1976, recovering from years of child abuse, drugs, and prostitution.
-When Forrest proposes to her, she tells him she loves him and the two have sex, but she leaves the next morning.
+Jenny returns to stay with Forrest in 1976, recovering from years of abuse, drugs, and prostitution.
+Forrest proposes marriage, but Jenny turns him down.
+After a night of sexual intercourse, Jenny leaves the next morning.
 Heartbroken, Forrest spends the next three years in a relentless cross-country run.

 In 1981, Forrest reveals that he is waiting at the bus stop because he received a letter from Jenny inviting him to visit.
-She introduces him to their son, Forrest Gump Jr. Jenny tells Forrest she is sick with an unknown incurable virus, and the three move back to Alabama.
+She introduces him to their son, Forrest Gump Jr. Jenny tells Forrest she is sick with an unknown incurable virus, and the three move back to Forrest's home in Alabama.
 Jenny and Forrest marry, but she dies a year later.
-Forrest sends his son off on his first day of school as the feather from the movie's opening floats on the wind.
+Forrest sends his son off on his first day of school as the feather from the movie's opening floats away in the wind.